 Table of Contents

-As we look deeper into this question, we will consider how your target, location, and budget affect your choice of the best lens for astrophotography.
-You will also begin to understand what features you will need in the lenses that you use for astrophotography.
-What follows is based on my experience using different lenses with a DSLR camera to shoot both Milky Way and Deep Sky Objects.
+If your budget is limited, check out these cheap lenses for astrophotography.
+You will also begin to understand what features you will need in any good astrophotography lens.
+What follows is based on my experience using different lenses with a DSLR camera to shoot Milky Way and Deep Sky Objects.

 How to Choose the Best Lens for Astrophotography

 When I wanted to use a lens specifically for taking astronomy pictures, I first decided what I wanted to photograph.
 My first choice was to try to photograph the Milky Way with the camera I already had, a Canon 600D.
-I knew that this would require a widefield lens and all I had was a lens that adjusted between 17-85mm that came with my camera.
-So I went with this lens.
+I knew that this would require a widefield lens, and all I had was a lens that adjusted between 17 and 85mm that came with my camera.
+So, I used this lens.

-At first, I didn’t know which setting to use exactly so I experimented but basically I used the low setting of 17mm for the Milky Way and the upper level of 85mm for deep sky objects.
-What kind of results did I get, check some of my photos below to find out.
+At first, I didn’t know which setting to use exactly, so I experimented, but basically, I used the low setting of 17mm for the Milky Way and the upper level of 85mm for deep sky objects.
+What kind of results did I get?
+Check out some of my photos below to find out.

-Now looking at these two photographs, I think the processing and my imaging techniques were still in their early days and I know my photos would be better now if I reprocess them, but still, you can see a lack of real detail and clarity in both pictures.
+Now looking at these two photographs, I think the processing and my imaging techniques were still in their early days, and I know my photos would be better now if I reprocessed them, but still, you can see a lack of real detail and clarity in both pictures.
 Why?

-The lens I used has a low setting of F4.0 which means this lens is not absolutely suited to high-quality astrophotography as it lets in less light than other lenses.
-We’ll discuss more about this F number in the next section and why it matters so much for any lens you use whilst taking photos of the night sky.
-There are a number of other problems with this lens which I will also point out in this article and hopefully, this will help you to choose a good quality lens that will help you to take excellent astrophotos.
+The lens I used has a low setting of F4.0, which means this is not the best lens for astrophotography as it lets in less light than other lenses.
+We’ll discuss more about this F number in the next section and why it matters so much for any lens you use while taking photos of the night sky.
+There are a number of other problems with this lens, which I will also point out in this article, and hopefully this will help you choose a good-quality lens that will help you take excellent astrophotos.

 What makes a Good Lens For Astrophotography?